 Anthony Bourdain and Laurie Woolever’s Appetites was the only so-called chef cookbook to crack the top 10, and even that was characterized in part by exceptionally simple recipes (scrambled eggs, tuna salad) and Bourdain’s disclaimer that “[t]here is nothing remotely innovative about the recipes in this book.
 If you are looking for a culinary genius to take you to the Promised Land of next-level creativity, look elsewhere.
 That ain’t me.”

 To be fair, chef cookbooks rarely crack the best-sellers list and are even more rarely designed to do so.
 But, says Ten Speed Press editor Emily Timberlake, “I think there’s fatigue that we as book publishers have; we’ve out-esotericized ourselves, and it’s time to return to basics.”
 Her sense, she continues, is that there’s a new generation of beginning cooks—just as there was 10 to 15 years ago—who aren’t necessarily being served by cookbooks aimed at the more sophisticated home cooks who might buy a smoker or cure their own salami.
-(Disclosure: TASTE is an independent publication and a division of Penguin Random House, home of Ten Speed Press and many imprints publishing cookbooks.)
+(Disclosure: TASTE is an independent publication and imprint in Penguin Random House, home of Ten Speed Press and many imprints publishing cookbooks.)

 Plus, Timberlake points out, there are also plenty of more experienced home cooks who struggle with what to put on the table every night and appreciate the more solution-oriented approach of books like Food52: A New Way to Dinner or Melissa Clark’s Dinner: Changing the Game.
 “So in a way,” she says, “this new crop of more minimalist cookbooks both serves the novice reader and is a nice reminder to advanced home cooks that the best stuff is often simplest.”